-Complete the following prerequisites before installing the support rails:
+Complete these prerequisites before installing the support rails:

-- 1. Use the customer's hardware-location chart to determine where in the rack that the 2145 UPS-1U is to be installed. - 2.
+- 1. Use the customer's hardware-location chart to determine where in the rack to install the 2145 UPS-1U. - 2.
 At the back of the rack, observe the Electronic Industries Alliance (EIA) positions and determine where you are going to install the 2145 UPS-1U.
 Because of its weight, position the 2145 UPS-1U where it is easy to handle in one of the lower positions in the rack.